Danielle-Respes/Northpeak-Descent-Cross-Platform-Intrusion-Sentinel-KQL-2026/kql-learning-log.md

 ## Corrections and dead ends

 - **Empty results on first run.** Time range was set to "Last 24 hours" but the intrusion was weeks earlier.
 Fixed by pinning the window in the query.
-Cost me a confused few minutes; lesson learned, the UI time range silently overrides you.
+Lesson: the UI time range silently overrides you.
-- **`LogonType == 10` returned nothing.** DeviceLogonEvents stores LogonType as a string, not a number.
-Fixed with `"RemoteInteractive"`.
-Lesson: check a column's data type before filtering.
+-

 ## Patterns I'm noticing